-For a discussion of the Company's use of collateral as a credit risk mitigant, including with respect to derivatives, repo-style transactions and eligible margin loans, see Note 4 (Derivative Instruments and Hedging Activities) and Note 6 (Collateralized Transactions) to the condensed consolidated financial statements in Part I, Item 1 of the Form 10-Q. For further information on the Company's valuation approaches, including for collateral, see Note 2 (Significant Accounting Policies) and Note 4 (Fair Value Disclosures) to the consolidated financial statements included in Part II, Item 8 of the 2014 Form 10-K.
+For a discussion of the Company's use of collateral as a credit risk mitigant, including with respect to derivatives, repo-style transactions and eligible margin loans, see Note 4 (Derivative Instruments and Hedging Activities) and Note 6 (Collateralized Transactions) to the consolidated financial statements in Part I, Item 1 of the Form 10-Q. For further information on the Company's valuation approaches, including for collateral, see Note 2 (Significant Accounting Policies) and Note 3 (Fair Values) to the consolidated financial statements included in Part II, Item 8 of the 2015 Form 10-K.